 Sibbald Road: course played in Summer 2014

-This is a fun disc FROLF course if you happen to be staying at the Sibbald Lake Campground as its within walking distance and except for the last hole, is in forest most normal folk wouldn’t hike through as this old trail of some sort – not sure what the trail was here for but lots is overgrown now.
+This is a fun disc ‘course’ if you happen to be staying at the Sibbald Lake Campground as its within walking distance and is in forest most normal folk wouldn’t hike through as this old trail of some sort – not sure what the trail was here for but lots is overgrown now.

 If your staying at the campground, simply walk out to the main Sibbald Road, walk east and just past the end of the parking area for Sibbald Flats Overlook, at the first road reflector, turn left(north) and go into woods to what seems like an old trail possibly.
-Please note the course description is only my take, and if you can set your own however it floats your boat making each hole longer or shorter, 9 holes or 13?
+Please note the course description is only this experience, set your own course of course!

-**There is a course topo print-out for Sibbald Splats found in the TOPOS Folder**
+*There is a topo description for Sibbald Splats found in the TOPOS Folder*